Left Navigation

 The following posters are required to be posted throughout your agency and made available on your intranet in order to obtain certification:

-• "Whistleblowing”: Defines a “whistleblower” as someone who discloses information he or she reasonably believes evidences a violation of any law, rule, or regulation; gross mismanagement; gross waste of funds; an abuse of authority; a substantial and specific danger to public health or safety.
+• “Disclosures of Wrongdoing”: Identifies the six types of wrongdoing that can be disclosed to OSC: a violation of any law, rule, or regulation; gross mismanagement; gross waste of funds; an abuse of authority; a substantial and specific danger to public health or safety; and censorship related to scientific integrity.
+Outlines OSC’s process for handling disclosures

 • “Whistleblower Retaliation”: Asks, “What is whistleblower retaliation?”
-A federal employee authorized to take, direct others to take, recommend or approve any personnel action may not take, fail to take, or threaten to take any personnel action against an employee because of protected whistleblowing.
+A federal employee authorized to take, direct others to take, recommend or approve any personnel action may not take, fail to take, or threaten (to take or fail to take) a personnel action with respect to an employee because of a protected disclosure or protected activity.
 Cites an example.
-Defines “protected whistleblowing.”
+Defines “protected disclosure" and "protected activity."

 • “Prohibited Personnel Practices” (PPPs): Lists 14 prohibitions, including: whistleblower retaliation; discrimination for engaging in conduct unrelated to work performance, such as discrimination based on gender identity or sexual orientation; and hiring and promotion offenses that offend the merit system.
 5 U.S.C. § 2302(b)(1)-(b)(14).